dawaltconley/portfolio/src/content/posts/2023-11-25-tinacms-visual-editing-with-astro.md

+---
-# Using Tina's Visual Editing with an Astro Site
+title: Using Tina's Visual Editing with an Astro Site
+date: 2023-11-25
+tags:
+  - Astro
+  - TinaCMS
+  - Headless CMS
+  - Visual Editing
+---

 I've used TinaCMS on my last two Astro projects and overall I've been quite happy with it, so I wanted to write up a